datamapio/geoid/CH/municipality/2014/README.md

 We will keep them in the reference file, so that the polygons are referenced, but they will not get data.

-## Conclusion: 3 REF Files with 3007, 2956 and 2952 GeoIDs
+## Conclusion: 3 REF Files with 2967, 2956 and 2952 GeoIDs
 So regarding the election data from February 2014, we will have:
 - 2956 polygons, representing 2952 municipalities and 4 "Kommunanzen" (e.g. use grey or no color for the 4 "Kommunanzen")
 - 2942 municipalities with voting results, 10 municipalities which vote elsewhere
 - 11 cantonal units for Swiss abroad (there are 26 cantons, but only 11 do show the Swiss abroad separately).
   One way to visualize the Swiss abroad could be to use the forms of the cantons proportionally smaller and show them under the map.

+TO DO:
-3 REF Files:
+**3 REF Files:**
-- Complete: 2952 Municipalities + 4 "Kommunanzen" + 11 Swiss Abroad Units/Entities = 3007
+- For Elections with Swiss Abroad: 2952 Municipalities + 4 "Kommunanzen" + 11 Swiss Abroad Units/Entities = 2967
 - Municipalities & Kommunanzen: 2956
 - Municipalities only: 2952